Six ethical jewelry brands that will delight your Valentine—without hurting the planet

 AUrate

 This Kerry Washington-invested fine and demi-fine jewelry startup is flush with beautiful everyday gold and gem pieces.
-AUrate prioritizes their ethical values: using 100% recycled gold—a conservation effort to not mine new metals—and ethically sourced gems abiding by the Kimberley Process, an international coalition that monitors the restriction of conflict diamonds.
+AUrate prioritizes its ethical values: It uses 100% recycled gold—a conservation effort not to mine new metals—and ethically sourced gems abiding by the Kimberley Process, an international coalition that monitors the restriction of conflict diamonds.
 We love their elegant vintage-inspired rings, which start at $280 for gold vermeil and are ready to ship.

 J. Hannah

-Founder Jess Hannah wants to make your hands look great: her namesake J. Hannah nail polish brand first made the chic-indie wishlist in 2017, and now she sells a range of bold, ethical jewelry that’s just as covetable.
-Pieces range from graphic masculine renditions of the signet and class rings to chunky chain bracelets inspired by gold, rounded sculptures from the 70’s.
+Founder Jess Hannah wants to make your hands look great: Her namesake J. Hannah nail polish brand first made the chic-indie wish list in 2017, and now she sells a range of bold, ethical jewelry that’s just as covetable.
+Pieces range from graphic masculine renditions of signet and class rings to chunky chain bracelets inspired by gold, rounded sculptures from the 70s.
 And if things are really heating up, Hannah’s bridal line, Ceremony, instills the same responsibly sourced practices in modern diamond rings and bands made from recycled materials.

 Kinn

 Declared modern heirlooms, Kinn’s solid gold jewelry suite is designed to be timeless.
-Every LA-made item is classic with a luxe twist, like the Colette Tapered Necklace, a solitaire necklace with a slightly slanted emerald-cut diamond, and the Kennedy Herringbone Chain II, a slightly rounded rendition of the typically flat, woven gold necklace.
+Every L.A.-made item is classic with a luxe twist, for instance, the Colette Tapered Necklace, a solitaire necklace with a slightly slanted emerald-cut diamond, and the Kennedy Herringbone Chain II, a slightly rounded rendition of the typically flat, woven gold necklace.
 Kinn’s designs are made with gold certified by the Responsible Jewelry Council and stones that meet Kimberly Process standards.

 Vrai

 Sustainable science-made stones from the Pacific West are the focus of Diamond Foundry’s D2C brand, Vrai.
-While Vrai’s zero-carbon-footprint, lab-grown diamond engagement rings are tough to beat — their traceable fine jewelry collection features playful designs that are set in solid gold and sparkle just the same.
-We love the clever Mixed Cuff Ring that pairs negative space and two retro-cuts for a truly unique spin on the everyday diamond, and the ever-so-dainty Bezel Bracelet.
+While Vrai’s zero-carbon-footprint, lab-grown diamond engagement rings are tough to beat, their traceable fine jewelry collection features playful designs that are set in solid gold and sparkle just the same.
+We love the clever Mixed Cuff Ring, which pairs negative space and two retro-cuts for a truly unique spin on the everyday diamond, and the ever-so-dainty Bezel Bracelet.

 Cuyana

 Cuyana’s first modular jewelry collection rolled out last fall with a curated collection of interchangeable and buildable earrings.
-Each gold-plated, recycled-brass earring and embellishment can be mixed-and-matched for modern, multi-hole creations; or wear them alone, they’re perfect that way, too.
+Each gold-plated, recycled-brass earring and embellishment can be mixed-and-matched for modern, multi-hole creations; or wear them alone, they’re perfect that way too.
 Like their handbags and apparel, Cuyana’s intent is for you to buy it once, and buy it right.
 And who doesn’t want that no-fail, sticking value in a gift?

 Hernán Herdez